 Reserve Officer Training Corps

-Duke University and the military services cooperate in offering officer education programs to provide opportunities for students to earn a commission in the United States Air Force, Army, Navy, or Marine Corps.
-These programs are described below, and detailed information on scholarships, entrance requirements, and commissioning requirements is available from the offices of the Department of Aerospace Studies (Air Force), the Department of Military Science (Army), and the Department of Naval Science (Navy and Marine Corps).
+Duke University and the military services cooperate in offering officer education programs to provide opportunities for students to earn a commission in the United States Air Force, Space Force, Army, Navy, or Marine Corps.
+These programs are described below, and detailed information on scholarships, entrance requirements, and commissioning requirements is available from the offices of the Department of Aerospace Studies (Air Force and Space Force), the Department of Military Science (Army), and the Department of Naval Science (Navy and Marine Corps).
 Courses offered in these departments are described on the Courses page.

 The Air Force Reserve Officer Training Corps (AFROTC)